Nov1kov/pipeline_to_mermaid/README.md

 # todo:

 ## README
-- add .gitlab-ci.yml examples
-- using as library
+- using as python library

 ## gitlab
 - try depend on CI_JOB_TOKEN